kklochkov/rtw/sandbox/sw_renderer/README.md

 ```

 Note the `-c opt` flag, which is used to run the application in release mode to get better performance.
+It's possible to run the demo application that uses fixed-point arithmetic by adding the `--define=use_fixed_point`.